control-monkey/terraform-provider-cm/docs/resources/variable.md

 ### Optional

+- `blueprint_variable_managed_by` (String) If value is `stack`, then the variable will be managed in the ControlMonkey stack instead of tfVars file.
+Otherwise, if `inCode`, the variable will be managed in tfVars file.
 - `description` (String) Description for the variable.
 - `display_name` (String) Display name provides the flexibility to assign a descriptive name to the variable.
 This name will be shown in the UI.
 It can be useful especially for self service variables to make the variables more user-friendly.
 - `is_required` (Boolean) This setting applies to template variables without a specified value.
 Stacks created from the template need to provide a value for this variable.